metadew/iesi/docs/pages/introduction.md

 Intelligent ETL Solution Industrialization or IESI is bringing augmented automation to life.
 It primarily acts as a DevOps orchestrator focusing on activities related to test, release, operate and monitor.
-Yet, it augments user configuration with intelligent use of data.
+Yet, it augments user configuration with intelligent use of data which it caches internally so that it can be used during execution.

 > The data science approach for automation